 Martyrs of Alexandria – Also known as Martyrs of Serapis: An unknown number of Christians who were Martyred together by a mob of worshippers of the Graeco-Egyptian sun god Serapis.
 They were Martyred in c 392 in Alexandria, Egypt.

-Posted in ARMOUR of CHRIST, CHRIST, the WAY,TRUTH,LIFE, Our MORNING Offering, PRAYERS of the SAINTS, QUOTES for CHRIST, QUOTES on THE LIGHT of CHRIST, The GOOD SHEPHERD
+Posted in CHRIST the LIGHT, CHRIST, the WAY,TRUTH,LIFE, Our MORNING Offering, PRAYERS of the SAINTS, QUOTES for CHRIST, SOLDIERS/ARMOUR of CHRIST, The GOOD SHEPHERD

 Our Morning Offering – 7 September – Christ be Near